-Singapore is the gift that keeps on giving, especially during Christmas time, and on day three of Singapore Diaries this great country went up another level, with many more surprises and jaw-dropping moments that left me speechless.
+Singapore is the gift that keeps on giving, especially during Christmas time, and on day three of Singapore Diaries the Southeast Asian destination rose to another level with many more jaw-dropping moments.

-If I thought living it up in the outdoors on Day two showed me the best of what Singapore had to offer when visiting Singapore’s finest parks and Gardens, then it was a real treat as I ventured to popular tourist attractions in Sentosa Island and Gardens by the Bay.
+If I thought living it up in the outdoors of Singapore with the most beautiful parks and Gardens was a real treat, then venturing to popular tourist attractions of Sentosa Island and Gardens by the Bay, had me speechless.

-The gateway to Sentosa Island with three main options to the Island coming from Vivo City.
-The options being a beautiful stroll along the Sentosa boardwalk, a ride on the monorail, or reaching great heights on the cable cars.
+The gateway to Sentosa Island comes via Vivo City with three main avenues to the Island.
+The options of how to get to Sentosa Island include a stroll along the Sentosa Boardwalk, a quick ride on the monorail, or travel through the air on the cable cars.

 To get to Vivo City catch the MRT train on the Circle Line (yellow line) or the North-East Line (purple line) to Harbour Front train station.
 There are also plenty of bus services from the City centre.